BigDataGrapes-EU/ontology/misc/case-studies/wind-speed-and-direction.md

 `curl "https://docs.google.com/spreadsheets/d/1e3KHXUCC6jwM7tTQURYPWi5OEkXRvyTH6J3orL8btlA/gviz/tq?tqx=out:csv" | csvcut -c "YEAR,MONTH,DAY,TNW,TNEW,TEW,TSEW,TSW,TSWW,TWW,TNWW" | head -n 10 | csvtomd`

 We can see in the table that on new year's day 2012, at Pech Rouge a total of 16km wind blew from the north (TNW).
-This is can be the of (for example) 4 hours of 4km/h north wind.
+This can be the result of (for example) 4 hours of 4km/h north wind.

 YEAR  |  MONTH  |  DAY  |  TNW  |  TNEW  |  TEW  |  TSEW  |  TSW  |  TSWW  |  TWW  |  TNWW
 ------|---------|-------|-------|--------|-------|--------|-------|--------|-------|------